carlolalu/rust-ilearn/README.md

 ## Sources

+### the official rust book

+completed

 ### the oreilly book.
-It totally has the advanced level required, but maybe properly because of this it is too advanced.
-Chapter 2 exposes me to concepts which I have no idea about, in particular about networking and concurrency (of which I would still like to learn one day).
-The book has no exercises but these examples, again.

-- bookmark: 20 - An Asynchronous Client and Server
+- bookmark: 20 - Primitive Futures and Executors: When Is a Future Worth Polling Again?
 - left (temporarily?) behind: 10,   12,13,   16,17,  21,22,23

 ### the official asynchronous book